barryclark/jekyll-now/_posts/017-09-23-clfs-notes-part-1.md

 ---
-published: false
+published: true
-title: CLFS Notes
+title: CLFS Notes Part 1
 ---
 ## Cross Linux From Scratch Notes - Part 1
 This post documents some of the issues I encountered while working through the **Cross-Compiled Linux From Scratch - Version 3.0.0-SYSVINIT-x86_64-Multilib Book**.
 For my host OS I used **Slackware 14.2**